monicalhamilton/solvebio-java/README.md

 ## SolveBio Java Client -- Test

 ### Overview
 The goal of this project is to develop a simple Java client for the SolveBio REST API.
-To install, clone the repo locally and import it into as a Maven project using your favorite Java IDE.
+To install, clone the repo locally and import it as a Maven project using your favorite Java IDE.

 Documentation for the API can be found here: https://www.solvebio.com/docs/api/.
 You may find the Data Layout section particularly useful.